 Bus in Venice

-In Venice the bus can only get you from Marco Polo airport to Piazzale Roma by taking bus 5 operated by ACTV.
-I have to tell you that this is the last part of Venice navigable by car, at this point you can only move on foot or by water.
+In Venice the bus can only get you from the Marco Polo airport to Piazzale Roma by taking bus 5 operated by ACTV.
+I have to tell you that this is the last part of Venice navigable by car, at this point you can only get around on foot or by water.

 The bus takes about 25 minutes between the airport and Piazzale Roma (the bus runs every 15 minutes).
 There are luggage racks in the lounge area, so you will need to take your luggage on board.

-Honestly, more than a way to get around the city, the gondola is a means of transportation, experience and tourist attraction, routes and prices for gondola rides usually vary and are agreed on the spot and with each gondoliere.
-So as not to leave you curious, you can expect to pay between 60-80 € for a half hour ride during the day and around 80-100 € at night.
+Honestly, more than a way to move around the city, the gondola is a means of transportation, experience and tourist attraction.routes and prices for gondola rides usually vary and are agreed on the spot and with each gondoliere.
+Not to leave you curious, you can expect to pay between 60-80 € for a half hour ride during the day and around 80-100 € at night.

-Sharing a gondola is always a good solution to lower prices, although you can't transport as many people as a water cab, and a gondola can carry up to 6 people, including the gondoliere.
+Sharing a gondola is always a good solution to lower prices, although you can't transport as many people as a water cab, either.a gondola can carry up to 6 people, including the gondoliere.

 You can find gondolas all over the city.
-The rides offer beautiful views of the surroundings, passing by the Grand Canal and some of the most important bridges and monuments of Venice.
+The rides offer beautiful views of the surroundings, passing by the Grand Canal and some of Venice' s most important bridges and monuments.
 Undoubtedly the great advantage of the gondolas is that they give you the opportunity to explore narrow canals and beautiful areas of the city that you would not otherwise see.
 They may not be the best means of transportation to use; however, if you are looking for pleasure and sightseeing at the same time, then they are recommended.

-Remember that there are only four bridges that cross the Grand Canal; therefore, instead of traveling a long distance in search of a bridge as a lifeline and then repeating the route in reverse, I recommend you to get on a traghetto as the Venetians do at one of the seven stops along the Grand Canal.
+Remember that there are only four bridges spanning the Grand Canal, so instead of going a long distance in search of a bridge as a lifeline and then repeating the journey in reverse, I recommend you get on a traghetto as the Venetians do at one of the seven stops along the Grand Canal.